StanSkrivanek/gulp-dev/README.md

 # gulp-dev
- This is my curren gulp setting Im using for WP theme development
+ This is my current gulp setting Im using for WP theme development